Paper2Rebuttal: A Multi-Agent Framework for Transparent Author Response Assistance: Experiments

 We assess the efficacy of \textsc{RebuttalAgent} by comparing it with strong closed-source LLM baselines and by ablating key components of the system.
 For scalable and controlled benchmarking, all experiments in the main paper run \textsc{RebuttalAgent} in a fully automated mode without human intervention.
 While human-in-the-loop checkpoints can further improve reliability and author control, they are impractical for batch evaluation at scale.
 Accordingly, the reported results should be viewed as a \textit{conservative lower bound} on the system’s performance under real-world usage.

 \textbf{Baselines.} We consider four SOTA LLMs as baselines: GPT-5-mini~\cite{openai2025gpt5}, Grok-4.1-fast~\cite{xGrok}, Gemini-3-Flash~\cite{team2023gemini}, and DeepSeekV3.2~\cite{liu2025deepseek}.
+We also compare with general multi-agent systems~(See App.~\ref{app:more_baselines}).
 For each baseline model, we evaluate a \emph{direct-to-text generation} setting where the model produces a rebuttal conditioned on the manuscript and reviewer comments.
 To ensure a fair comparison, we also instantiate \textsc{RebuttalAgent} with the same model as its foundation backbone, keeping inputs and outputs identical across conditions; differences therefore reflect the contribution of our structured pipeline rather than the underlying model choice.

 \textbf{Implementation Details.} To ensure controlled and fair comparisons, we evaluate \textsc{RebuttalAgent} and each closed-source baseline under matched model backbones.
 For every baseline LLM (\textit{e.g.}, GPT-5-mini~\cite{openai2025gpt5}), we instantiate \textsc{RebuttalAgent} with the same LLM as its backbone, so that both the baseline and \textsc{RebuttalAgent} consume the same manuscript and reviewer comments and produce responses in an identical point-by-point format.
 Differences therefore reflect the contribution of the structured workflow rather than model capacity.
 All experiments in the main paper run RebuttalAgent in a fully automated mode, and we keep decoding settings consistent across conditions for each backbone.
 Finally, we adopt Gemini-3-Flash~\cite{team2023gemini} as a unified LLM judge for all systems and ablations.
 Full prompt templates and evaluation prompts are provided in Appendix~\ref{app:evaluation_metric} and Appendix~\ref{app:prompt-templates}.